-The public hearing is the worst way to involve the public
+Public hearing is not only way to involve the public

-While there are many ways to effectively involve the public, the public hearing is not one of them.
+There are many ways to effectively involve the public beyond the public hearing.

-But here is the irony: of all the various techniques aimed at allowing the public to particpate, the public hearing is one of the poorest and least-effective ways to accomplish good or effective public participation.
-Governments still use the public hearing because it is required by law in many instances.
-But it is not the best practice.
+Unfortunately, of the various techniques aimed at allowing the public to participate, the public hearing is not necessarily the most effective way to accomplish adequate public participation.
+Governments still use the public hearing because it is required by law in many instances, but there are additional options to consider for best practice.

 - Public Meeting

 - Focus Group